LennaHammer/English/EVP/out/words_adjective.md

 [A1]coming before all others
 - This is my first trip to New York.
 - Karen was the first person to arrive.
-- We met for the first time yesterday.
+- We met `for the` first `time` yesterday.

 ## 37. funny ## adjective
 /ˈfʌn.i/ MAKING YOU LAUGH
 [A1]making you smile or laugh
-- Do you know any funny stories/jokes?
+- Do you know any funny `stories/jokes`?
 - I've never found Charlie Chaplin very funny.
 - It's a really funny movie.
 - It's not funny - don't laugh!
-- No matter how serious the situation there always seems to be a funny side to it.
+- No matter how serious the situation there always seems to be a funny `side` to it.

 ## 38. good ## adjective
 /gʊd/ PLEASANT
 [A1]enjoyable, pleasant or interesting
 - a good book/film
-- Did you have a good time at the party?
+- Did you have a good `time` at the party?

 ## 39. good ## adjective
 /gʊd/ HIGH QUALITY